Hodapp87/contextual/README.md

 * Explicit support for background color and starting color (right now I rely on Cairo backend for this).
 It's cool to only use black as a background color, but it gets sorta boring...
+* A way to specify canvas size.
+Right now, non-square images will throw off the aspect ratio - squares will be drawn as rectangles.
 * Support for other primitives: circle, line, arc
+* Non-uniform scaling.
 * Support for separate stroke and fill, and perhaps thickness
 * Support for exporting SVG without needing something as heavy as Cairo (perhaps